Shane Meadows: Early life

 Meadows was born on 26 December 1972 in Uttoxeter, Staffordshire.
-Meadow's father, Arty, was a lorry driver and his mother a shop assistant.
+Meadows' father, Arty, was a lorry driver and his mother a shop assistant.

-In 1982, when Meadow's was 10, his father discovered the body of Susan Maxwell, a child murder victim of Robert Black, beside the A518 in Staffordshire and was initially a suspect in the murder case, which led to Meadows being bullied at school.
+In 1982, when Meadows was 10, his father discovered the body of Susan Maxwell, a child murder victim of Robert Black, beside the A518 in Staffordshire and was initially a suspect in the murder case, which led to Meadows being bullied at school.
 At this time, his parents sent him to live with his aunt in an effort to protect him from the media coverage, but Meadows was bullied and sexually assaulted.
 He described to The Guardian that he buried his sexual assault, resulting in periods of depression that started in his 20s, and in his 40s was diagnosed with PTSD and received EMDR therapy.

 Meadows moved to Nottingham when he was 20.

 Meadows left school before completing his GCSEs and took advantage of the emergence of video to start shooting short films.